Dylan Haskins

 Dylan Haskins (born 20 June 1987) is an Irish broadcaster, documentary maker and producer.

 Haskins has been a proponent of the DIY ethic, and worked on several projects initiated as a teenager, including the establishment "non-alcohol spaces" in north Wicklow and Dublin.

 Haskins has also been involved in broadcasting, podcasts, and independent music management.
-He was an unsuccessful independent candidate in the 2011 Irish general election.
+He was an unsuccessful Independent candidate in the 2011 Irish general election.

 Career

 Music

 Haskins ran gigs in his former home, The Hideaway House which became a "hub" for the DIY music scene in Dublin and his independent record label Hide Away Records.
 Hide Away Records' releases included the debut album of Irish band Heathers, whom Haskins also managed from 2007 to 2009.

 Events

-In May 2009, Haskins was a member of a group that founded Exchange Dublin, an arts centre in Temple Bar with the support of Project Arts Centre, where he sat on the Board of Directors.
-The Exchange, later run by volunteers, received funding from the Arts Council until it closed its doors in 2014.
+In May 2009, Haskins was a member of a group that founded Exchange Dublin, an arts centre in Temple Bar with the support of Project Arts Centre, where he sat on the board of directors.
+The Exchange, later run by volunteers, closed its doors in 2014.

 Later in 2009, Haskins curated and directed the event 'Culture and the city: the debate' for Temple Bar Cultural Trust.
 It took the form of a masked debate about culture in Temple Bar's Meeting House Square.

 Also, that year, Haskins collaborated with a group of students from the National College of Art and Design to organise a week-long event in Project Arts Centre.